 from the date of application.

-If you’re joining us from another Monash campus or overseas university for just a semester or two, you must apply for a Student Pass through Monash Abroad, your current institution or an agent as part of the study transfer process.
+If you’re joining us from another Monash campus or overseas university for just a semester or two, you may opt to apply for your Student Pass directly with EMGS.

 Matters to consider if applying for a one-off pass